 - You may need to take simple painkillers like paracetamol and ibuprofen to help manage the pain. - Returning to work will depend on your occupation and you should discuss this with your surgeon.
-As a general guide, you should expect to return to work: - Four to six weeks for supervisory or managerial work. - Six to 12 weeks for light manual work (e.g. clerical). - 12 to 16 weeks for medium manual work (e.g. nursing). - Four to six months for heavy manual work (e.g. labourer). - It will be at least eight to 12 weeks before you can consider driving.
+As a general guide, you should expect to return to work: - 4 to 6 weeks for supervisory or managerial work. - 6 to 12 weeks for light manual work (e.g. clerical). - 12 to 16 weeks for medium manual work (e.g. nursing). - 4 to 6 months for heavy manual work (e.g. labourer). - It will be at least 8-12 weeks before you can consider driving.
 You may start driving again when you have regained a full range of finger movements and have the power to control a motor vehicle.